Many More Questions for Baru - THISDAYLIVE

 Only recently, our anti-free market Buhari rejected the Petroleum Industry Governance Bill (PIGB) that would have revolutionised, liberalised, completely reformed, eliminated most of the fraud and subsidy, ensured transparency, inspired confidence and attracted massive economic investments to the oil sector for the simple reason that it reduced the powers of the president to interfere with the oil sector.
 You see, Buhari’s anti-reform stand has been laid bare.
 His medieval desire to control the disbursement of patronage and sleaze is as strong as it was 35 years ago.
 But many foolish gullible supporters continue to tell us about Buhari’s fabled integrity and sincerity of purpose is enough to turn Nigeria into paradise.
 But where is the integrity when the NNPC continues on the path of corruption right under Buhari’s nose?

+A good place to start the investigation of this fraudulent claim is actually the port which has all the records of shipping, volume, and the country of origin of all goods including petroleum products imported into the country.

-How did our PMS consumption rise so astronomically to 80 million litres per day in some months and average 54 million litres per day in other months from an average of 30-35 million under the last government?
+How did our PMS consumption rise so astronomically to 80 million litres per day in March 2018 and average 53.2 million litres per day in other months from an average of 30-35 million under the last government?
 Who are those behind the alleged smuggling on such an industrial scale and why have they not been arrested?
+Or is smuggling no longer a crime?
+And why is smuggling PMS to neighboring countries now more intense under this supposedly anti-corruption government than under the last government that was declared corrupt?
+Why are we losing so much revenue under this government to so called smugglers?
+What is the purchasing power of an average citizen in our neighbouring countries such that they consume more than Nigerians consume?
+What is the size and capacity of the sub-regional economies to be able to absorb such huge volume of fuel purportedly smuggled out of Nigeria into these countries daily?

 Nothing short of an open and transparent inquest into the massive stealing of taxpayers’ money through heavily inflated fuel consumption claims on which subsidy is paid will suffice.